Lukang Longshan Temple: History

 The temple was originally constructed in 1738 as a small temple.
 It was then later remodeled by local residents to a larger scale.
 The much expanded incarnation seen today is renowned for its exquisite woodcarvings, as well as for its stone sculptures, a noteworthy example of which are the 12 major support columns in the main hall, twined by auspicious dragons hewn from solid stone.
 In 1999, the temple was damaged by an earthquake.
 It was then repaired and reopened in 2008.

 Architecture

 The temple spans over an area of 891 m^{2}.
 The temple is a square building, with its main building consists of four strata and three gardens.
 A pair of granite dragon pole sits at the front of the gate.
 At the end of front hall, there is a theater stage for traditional plays at festivals.

 Transportation

-The temple is accessible south west from Changhua Station of Taiwan Railways.
+The temple is accessible south west from Changhua Station of Taiwan Railway.